Judy Broom: The Wind Beneath Field Hockey’s Wings – 2021 Inductee Spotlight

 After the Brooms returned to BC in the early 1970s, Judy volunteered as the first administrative assistant for both the BCWFHF (later known as Field Hockey BC) and the BC Cycling Association.
 She continued to volunteer for the BCWFHF for the rest of the decade, while also supporting Eric’s work developing the National Coaching Certification Program for the Coaching Association of Canada.
 Remarkably, Eric estimated that Judy typed up over 10,000 coaches forms over the years.

 In 1979 Judy became the full-time paid executive director of the BCWFHF and this was when she really shone alongside Jenny John for the next two decades.
-Right off the bat she helped organize the 1979 International Women’s Field Hockey Championship (IFWHA) held at UBC, which proved a remarkably successful tournament.
+Right off the bat she helped volunteer at the 1979 International Women’s Field Hockey Championship (IFWHA) held at UBC, which proved a remarkably successful tournament.
 Working out of the old Sport BC offices on Broadway in Vancouver, Judy was an extraordinary multi-tasker and could juggle meetings, phone calls, letters and later emails, unexpected ‘walk-in’ visitors, budgeting, typing, transcribing minutes, you name it.
 Often burdened beneath a mountain of seemingly endless work, she made it look easy.
 Even in emergencies she was unflappable.

 “We only had one underground parking space at Sport BC,” laughed Jenny.
 “I lost count of the number of times that Judy had to drop everything to drive me to the city impound yard as my car parked on the street had been towed and I was due somewhere for a clinic/workshop.”